OpenPTV/openptv/docs/how_to_start_development.rst

 it up.

 The small task we would like all of you to do is the same.
 The steps are
-simple:
+simple: <https://github.com/OpenPTV/openptv> is where our code is:

-1. https://github.com/OpenPTV/openptv is where our code is.
-Look at `liboptv/include/parameters.h <https://github.com/OpenPTV/openptv/blob/master/liboptv/include/parameters.h>`_ and
+1. Look at `liboptv/include/parameters.h <https://github.com/OpenPTV/openptv/blob/master/liboptv/include/parameters.h>`_ and
 find the ``mm_np struct``.

 2. complete a ``compare_mm_np()`` function in `src/parameters.c <https://github.com/OpenPTV/openptv/blob/master/liboptv/src/parameters.c>`_ following the example of the other